irealva/fear-visualization/README.md

 NYT API Articles
 ================

-This app loads a csv file containing information about the occurrences of the term "venezuela" in the New York Times headlines and displays it as a chart.
+This app displays the occurrences of the term "Venezuela" in the New York Times headlines from 1954-2014 and displays article details for each year.

-I downloaded the data from the New York Times API, used [Highcharts](http://www.highcharts.com/) to graph the data, and D3 to create a table with article details.
+I downloaded the data (/static/data/articlesByYear.csv) from the New York Times API, used [Highcharts](http://www.highcharts.com/) to graph the data, and D3 to create a table with article details.

 I've uploaded the project to the Google Cloud Platform: http://nyt-api-articles.appspot.com/